Best student laptops 2023: from budget-friendly to top-of-the-line

 Does this convertible laptop sound like your dream study companion?
 Read our full HP Envy x360 review to learn more about its potential

 Oh, and lastly, if you're looking to build a better home or dormitory office for study, we think it's well worth checking out our best office chairs guide, as it will mean you can work for long hours in comfort.
+A good work environment is essential to produce good work.
+Plus, our best webcams guide is worth considering if you want to look good in video meetings.

-We hope our student laptop guide proves invaluable for anyone out there shopping for a system that's capable, a decent value, and a boon to your productivity.
-We're constantly updating this list with newer models and updated information, so be sure to keep checking back regularly, and we've also included some crucial buying advice to help you narrow down the ideal learning tool for going back to school.
+We hope our student laptop guide proves invaluable for anyone out there shopping for a system that's capable, decent value, and a boon to your productivity.
+We're constantly updating this list too with newer models and updated information, so be sure to keep checking back regularly, and we've also included some clutch buying advice to help you narrow down the ideal learning tool for going back to school.

 Today's computers need to be able to do much more than the primitive number-crunchers of old.
 They need to support a huge range of software, given that several courses have special requirements, as well as the standard office packages.